Home

 Internal IT departments or external agencies can take over the implementation.
 Knowledge of WCAG 2.1 and eCH-0059 in Switzerland is important.

-3. Customize content
+3. Adapt content

 Images need alt texts, videos need subtitles, and forms need clear captions.
 Texts should be formulated in an understandable way and without technical jargon.